Memorable Manitobans: Humphry Ringler Drummond-Hay (1886-1965)

 Born at Belmont on 7 June 1886, son of Charles Drummond-Hay and Alena Cropley, he was educated at Tuckwell’s School (Winnipeg).
 He studied law at the firm of Campbell, Pitblado and Company and stayed with it for the rest of his career, being made a King’s Counsel in 1939.
 He specialized in company and mining law and syndicates.
 He was President of Island Lake Mines Limited and Fifty-three Syndicate Limited, Vice-President of God’s Lake Gold Mines Limited, and Vice-President and Director of The Sydney E. Junkins Company.
 He was a Director of the Great West Saddlery Company, Richelieu Gold Mines Limited, Wingold Mines Limited, Direct Oil Refineries Limited, Direct Oil Service Limited, and Motor Oils Limited.

-On 17 August 1912, he married May Katherine Bury, daughter of George Bury (formerly Vice-President of the Canadian Pacific Railway and barrister with the firm of Pitblado, Hoskin & Company).
-They had two sons, Bury Drummond-Hay and Thomson Drummond-Hay.
+On 17 August 1912, he married May Katherine Bury (1892-1955), daughter of George Bury (formerly Vice-President of the Canadian Pacific Railway and barrister with the firm of Pitblado, Hoskin & Company).
+They had two sons, Athol Bury Drummond-Hay (1913-1988) and George Thomson Drummond-Hay (1916-?).
 He was founding President of the Caledonians for the years 1922 to 1923.
-He was a member of the Manitoba Club (and its President from 1935 to 1936), St. Charles Country Club, Winnipeg Winter Club, Jockey Club, Winnipeg Squash & Racket Club, and Winnipeg Tennis Club.
+He was a member of the Manitoba Club (President, 1935-1936), St. Charles Country Club, Winnipeg Winter Club, Jockey Club, Winnipeg Squash & Racket Club, and Winnipeg Tennis Club.
 He was an Anglican.
 He lived at 156 Roslyn Road, Winnipeg.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.